Nurse Residency Coordinator

 Here you will learn from the best.
 Our exemplary nurses attained Magnet Designation, an elite award by the American Nurses Credentialing Center.
 Magnet Designation recognizes superior nursing care— a benchmark of quality and adherence to best practices that places Children’s among the top 5 percent of pediatric hospitals in the country.

 If you’re considering a career specializing in the care of children, Children’s Health offers the year-long Vizient/AACN Nurse Residency Program to transition new graduate nurses to professional practice.
 The program is designed for new graduate nurses from BSN programs who want to specialize in pediatric nursing.
-Residency opportunities are available in Critical Care Services, Acute Care Services, Center for Cancer and Blood Disorders and Perioperative Services.
+Residency opportunities are available in Critical Care Services, Acute Care Services, Center for Cancer and Blood Disorders, Emergency Department and Perioperative Services.
 The curricular framework provided by the Residency Program is designed to support the transition from advanced beginner to competent professional.